Dan0sz/host-analytics-locally/readme.txt

 = 3.5.0 =
 * Plugins (e.g. linkid.js or ec.js) are now handled twice as fast with the new *Extensions* > *Plugin Handling* option set to **Experimental** Mode.
+  * Mind you that loading ec.js in Stealth Mode requires CAOS Super Stealth Upgrade to work.

 = 3.4.4 =
 * Added polyfill for is_plugin_active to fix Fatal Errors in certain WordPress configurations.